← Back to Blog

 The conventional wisdom says giving away photos for free is a losing proposition.
 You do the work, stock platforms get the traffic, and you get... exposure?

 But a small group of photographers have figured out how to flip the equation.
 They treat stock photos not as giveaways, but as strategic SEO assets.
+Every download is a potential backlink.
+Every backlink is a step toward better search rankings.
+Better rankings mean more clients who find them instead of their competitors.

 Here are five photographers who built real career advantages through stock photo backlinks.